sharktacos/BrushedShading/index.md

   ![img](docs/img/exampleScene.jpg)
 - In the *textures* folder, you'll find all the tiled brush maps used in the material library presets.
   ![img](docs/img/brushMaps.jpg)
+- In the *shaders* folder, you'll find two OSL shaders.
+One for Blender, and another for Maya.

 ## Tutorials